Historic Sites in the Turks and Caicos Islands

 History buffs will want to head over to Grand Turk to visit our Turks & Caicos National Museum where there are interactive displays and a collection of artifacts from all aspects of the history of the Turks & Caicos Islands.
 Some subjects include: the Molasses Reef Wreck, the oldest European ship found in the New World; Lucayan Indian culture; Local culture; Slavery; Message in a Bottle Project; Royal Events; Sisal Industry; Salt Industry; Shipwrecks; the Space Race; Coins; Stamps; Plants; and the search and discovery of the Trouvadore slave ship.

 The museum is housed in an historic building, The Guinep House on Front Street, which also has a museum shop, research facilities, an archive and a library.
 You may become a Museum Member to be kept informed of their work, special events and activities.
-The Museum is open weekdays from 9am to 4pm and Saturdays until 1pm. www.tcmuseum.orgA – Z: Contact details for the Turks and Caicos National Museum
+The hours and days the Museum is open varies according to the cruise ship schedule.
+Visit the website for more info. www.tcmuseum.orgA – Z: Contact details for the Turks and Caicos National Museum

 The wreck of the slaveship Trouvadore has been discovered off East Caicos.
 Photo by Donald Keith courtesy of the Turks and Caicos National Museum.